Bad Faith Insurance Claims Lawyer

 - Insurance policies can be confusing and filled with loopholes that can keep you from getting all the benefits you are due.
-If you are having problems collecting benefits you feel entitled to, bring your policy and documentation to an insurance dispute lawyer at Ligori & Sanders Attorneys at Law for a free consultation.
+If you are having problems collecting benefits you feel entitled to, bring your policy and documentation to an insurance dispute lawyer at Ligori & Ligori Attorneys at Law for a free consultation.
 After reviewing your documents, we will be able to determine whether or not coverage applies for your loss and if the insurer has committed bad faith.

 - What if My Insurance Company Gives Me a Low Offer?

 - Offering a settlement that is lower than reasonable could be a case for bad faith.
 Insurance companies have an obligation to deal with their insured in a reasonable, fair manner.
 “Low-balling,” as it’s typically referred to, is a form of bad faith.